ga4gh/data-security/AAI/AAIConnectProfile.md

 -   `idp`: OPTIONAL.
 SHOULD contain the IDP the user used to auth with.
     A non-normative example is "google".
-This does not have to be unique and can be used just to help inform if that is what a data owner or data holder needs.
+This does not have to be unique and can be used just to help inform if that is what a data controller or data holder needs.

 -   `aud`: OPTIONAL.
 If provided, it MUST contain the Oauth Client ID of the